akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 Godfrey never became a king.
 He never wanted to.
 He held Stanwey, served his father faithfully, and raised his children and grandchildren to watch the skies and wait and see the seasons.

-Of the other identified conspirators, the grey‑haired agent vanished like smoke.
-The Pied Merchant was arrested on charge of keeledge, stripped of his silver, and deported to Flanders.
-Lord Everard de la Roche sailed to Normandy with the King, but his heart remained with the plotters; he died in the rebellion of 1118, sword in hand, fighting for William Clito.

 And Goosie lived to be very old indeed, long past the time when geese should die.
 On warm days, she could still be found in the herb garden, waddling slowly behind a woman who had once been a girl with a goose, a surprise to a king with a vow, on a road that led to the home she loved.

 ---